jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 The tricky section was that the host filtering was done on over 30 different servers (hostnames). *The original query also included a couple of additional conditions that we can disregard for the sake of this article*.
-Of course, executing this over 19M documents its expensive and time consuming (even for ES).
+Of course, executing this over 19M documents it is expensive and time-consuming (even for ES).
-The `query_string` is not very optimial for filtering data.
+The `query_string` is not very optimal for filtering data.
 If we look at the "internal query" that ES will execute we see something like:

 ```json